ties2/ComputerVision-DataScience-Master/lectures/machine learning/pytorch/pytorch1.markdown

 Now, Keras IS the official high-level API for TensorFlow.

 When you see tf.keras.layers, it is the TensorFlow equivalent of torch.nn.

+---
+# Scikit-learn

+Scikit-learn (sklearn) is the industry standard for classic machine learning in Python.
+Here are the most important tools and algorithms categorized by task:

+1. Classification

+Used to predict categorical labels (e.g., Spam vs. Not Spam).

+* LogisticRegression: The fundamental linear classifier; fast and interpretable.

+* SVC (Support Vector Classification): Effective for high-dimensional spaces; finds the best boundary (hyperplane) to separate classes.

+* RandomForestClassifier: An ensemble of decision trees; highly accurate and robust against overfitting.

+* KNeighborsClassifier (k-NN): Classifies based on the majority class of the nearest data points.

+* GradientBoostingClassifier: Builds models sequentially to correct errors of previous models (often provides state-of-the-art results for tabular data).

+2. Regression

+Used to predict continuous numerical values (e.g., House Prices).

+* LinearRegression: The standard approach for modeling linear relationships.

+* Ridge / Lasso: Linear regression with regularization (L2/L1) to prevent overfitting and handle feature selection.

+* RandomForestRegressor: Applies the random forest ensemble technique to continuous target variables.

+* SVR (Support Vector Regression): Adapts SVM principles for regression tasks.

+3. Clustering

+Used to group similar unlabelled data points.

+KMeans: The most popular algorithm; partitions data into k distinct clusters based on distance to centroids.

+DBSCAN: Density-based clustering; great for finding irregularly shaped clusters and identifying outliers/noise.

+AgglomerativeClustering: Hierarchical clustering that merges similar pairs of clusters.

+4. Dimensionality Reduction

+Used to reduce the number of features (variables) while keeping essential information.

+PCA (Principal Component Analysis): Projects data onto orthogonal axes (principal components) to maximize variance; widely used for visualization and compression.

+t-SNE: A non-linear technique specifically designed for visualizing high-dimensional data in 2D or 3D.

+5. Essential Utilities (Model Selection & Preprocessing)

+train_test_split: Critical for splitting data into training and testing sets to evaluate performance.

+GridSearchCV / RandomizedSearchCV: Automates the process of tuning hyperparameters to find the best model settings.

+StandardScaler / MinMaxScaler: Normalizes features so they are on the same scale (crucial for algorithms like SVM and k-NN).

+Pipeline: Chains together multiple steps (preprocessing → modeling) into a single object for cleaner, leak-proof code.